Kinesiology

 fitness walking; basketball

-Adjunct Instructor in Kinesiology
+Adjunct Instructor of Kinesiology

-Matthew C. McDonald
+Matt C. McDonald

-Adjunct Instructor in Kinesiology, Head Baseball Coach
+Adjunct Instructor of Kinesiology, Head Baseball Coach

 weight training; badminton